H21lab/json2pcap/README.md

 # json2pcap

 Script which can be used to reconstruct pcap and perform packet modifications from tshark json output.
-Script is also allowing to perform pcap anonymization.
+Script is also allowing to perform pcap masking or anonymization.

 This repository contains more recent and experimental changes compared to Wireshark (https://github.com/wireshark/wireshark/tree/master/tools/json2pcap).